 Today’s journalist can be found on traditional publications such as newspapers and magazines, broadcast outlets and specialized publications.
-He or she may utilize online delivery or other forms of electronic communication.
-The trained journalist may use her or his skills in the expanding field of public relations, working to serve as a bridge between those with a message to communicate and the journalist who seeks information.
+They may utilize online delivery or other forms of electronic communication.
+Trained journalists may use their skills in the expanding field of public relations, working to serve as a bridge between those with a message to communicate and the journalist who seeks information.

 Why Consider a Journalism News/Editorial Minor?

 The Journalism News/Editorial Minor focuses on writing, reporting and editing.
 These communication skills are useful in many fields, and journalism minors may work in some aspect of publishing or may apply their journalist expertise to another industry, such as education.

 Academic Department Manager

 Reporter | Editor | Customer Service Representative | Public Relations Specialist | Community Relations Director | TV News Anchor | Speech Writer | Advertising Copywriter | Copywriter | Market Research Analyst | Lobbyist | Photojournalist | Designer | Multimedia Producer | All careers involving communication

 Students interested in completing a Journalism News/Editorial Minor must have a 2.5 GPA or higher at Western.
 Students should contact the Journalism department manager as early as possible to complete the paperwork.
 Journalism courses are in high demand, and we work closely with minors to place them in classes in a timely fashion for graduation.